Aleph-Alpha/std/docs/v1/postgres.md

 Transaction executes the given function within a database transaction.
 It creates a transaction\-specific Postgres instance and passes it to the provided function.
 If the function returns an error, the transaction is rolled back; otherwise, it's committed.

 This method provides a clean way to execute multiple database operations as a single atomic unit, with automatic handling of commit/rollback based on the execution result.

+Returns a GORM error if the transaction fails or the error returned by the callback function.

 Example usage: